Independent Contractors

-Distinguishing between an independent contractor and an employee is a very complicated legal problem.
+Distinguishing between an independent contractor and an employee is a complicated legal problem.
 Generally speaking, the right to control one’s work is the main factor in determining if someone is an independent contractor or an employee.
 An employer generally has the right to select, control, and discharge an employee, but an independent contractor is not under the direct control of an employer.

 The crucial component in determining if someone is an independent contractor or an employee is the right to control the individual’s work.
 To find control, the courts have turned to the following factors: